ProgrammerWithoutaName/GurpsTracker/README.md

 # Gurps Tracker
-Tool to help build and track Gurps Characters and Campaigns
+Tool to help build and track GURPS characters and campaigns